DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

      -  🎈Tier 1 Systems: Tier 1 systems collect, store, and analyze the data that they receive from the Tier 2 systems.
 They allow users to analyze the data and to visualize it for further analysis. e.g splunk
      -  🎈Tier 2 Systems: Tier 2 is composed of systems that each perform a unique task.
 Each Tier 2 system is fully capable of collecting, storing, and analyzing data pertaining to its unique task.
 The middle tier systems filter relevant and desired data from the raw data collected and forward this data to the analysis engine and visualization tool for further analysis e.g Fathom, Bro, Snort, OpenVAS, WSUS, BelManage, BelManage Data Analytics, Puppet, openswan, iStar/C-Cure Controller
      -  🎈Tier 3 Systems: Tier 3 systems are the assets (end points) on the enterprise network that are owned by the enterprise, such as workstations, switches, servers, users’ laptops, virtual machines, and other devices.
 All enterprise assets are monitored from the start of their lifecycle until disposal by the systems in the Tier 2.
 Device location, owner, installed software catalog, current security vulnerabilities, and abnormal traffic activity are captured to allow for better visibility by administrators e.g AD, camera, PC, laptops, mobile phones, router and firewall
+- An automated configuration management system CMS connects to systems over the network and can assist with hardware asset management by verifying systems are in the network and operational. 📝 A CMS can verify changes are implemented, but it doesn't include the entire change management process.
 [2.4](#2.4) Manage data lifecycle (OSG-9 Chpt 5)
 - 2.4.1 Data roles (i.e., owners, controllers, custodians, processors, users/subjects)
   - 🔴**Business/Mission Owners**:-  Typically own processes or programs. they ensure that all operations fit within the business goals and mission.